rnadela/putti/README.md

-## Please open the SVG files in a browser to properly view
+## Please open the SVG files to view the diagrams in a browser